 At some time before the end of the 18th century the house was extended even further south.
 This 3/4 acre property had two houses and came to be owned by two families at the same time, Thomas Kimball and Ephraim Kendall.
 In 1773, Timothy Thornton, husband of Eunice Brown, petitioned the town to divide the property, which was accepted.
-In 1845 Thomas Morley bought the most southerly portion of the building (355:298), removed it, and rotated it 90° on the adjacent lot to form a separate dwelling at 48 North Main.
+In 1845 Thomas Morley bought the most southerly portion of the property (355:298), and rotated a portion of the building sitting on it, 90° on the adjacent lot to form a separate dwelling at 48 North Main.
 James Damon took down the remainder of the old dwelling and built the fine house at 46 North Main.
 In 1886 Harry K. Dodge took down the home of the widow Margaret Kendall and built the house at 44 North Main St.

 In Tales of Olde Ipswich, Volume III, Harold Bowen related that Albert Hills had his grocery store in this building in the early 20th Century.
 Albert P. Hills was a Civil War veteran, having enlisted at age 18 and served as a drummer in Company I (Captain Hobbs) of the 23 Massachusetts Regiment.
 It was the home of long-time selectman Brainard Wallace in the 1940s.